nils-werner/raspi-overlayroot/README.md

 ## Editing the root filesystem

-You can run `rwrootfs` to remount all file systems as read-write and change into an interactive shell in your SD card file system.
-After exiting that shell, the fileystems will remain read-write until next reboot.

-Alternatively you can undo all changes from [Enable overlayroot in commandline](#enable-overlayroot-in-commandline) and [Set filesystems readonly](#set-filesystems-readonly) and reboot.
-This is the recommended way of system upgrades.
+Remove `systemd.volatile=overlay` from `/boot/cmdline.txt`

 ## Debugging

 Sometimes, overlayroot may cause trouble during boot time.
-To boot without it simply remove `overlayroot` from `/boot/cmdline.txt`.
+To boot without it simply set `systemd.volatile=0 ` in `/boot/cmdline.txt`.

 If you still have problems, you can also try removing the initramfs by removing